 September 5 – 8, 2019

 The Budapest International Wine Festival in the Buda Castle is a very lively event with lots of wines to try, foods, including Hungarian specialties to eat, jazz, world music, folk and dixie concerts to listen to, Hungarian folk dance shows to see, etc. There is usually free wifi at the wine festival, which also has its own smartphone application now.
 Children can take part in kids activities from 10 am to 4 pm.
 If the dates do not work for you, don’t despair, there are many nice wine tasting sessions in Budapest, even a Budapest Wine Cruise.

 Budapest Chocolate Festival

-Chocolate and Candy Festival is a 4 day gastro festival in September for those of you who have sweet tooth (and as Hungarian cakes and confectioneries are superb, it is hard to find a Hungarian who would say ‘no’ to good desserts and sweets).
-The venue is the scenic Buda Castle on the Castle Hill in 2015.
+Chocolate and Candy Festival is a 3 day gastro festival in September for those of you who have sweet tooth (and as Hungarian cakes and confectioneries are superb, it is hard to find a Hungarian who would say ‘no’ to good desserts and sweets).
+The venue is in front of the St Stephen’s Basilica in 2018.
 Festival days:

-Well known multinational sweets companies as well as lesser known Hungarian chocolate craftsmen will showcase their best artisan chocolate products at the Sweet Days Chocolate & Candy Festival to keep you chocolate focussed.
+Well known multinational sweets companies as well as lesser known Hungarian chocolate craftsmen will showcase their best artisan chocolate products at the Sweet Days Chocolate & Candy Festival to keep you chocolate focused.
 Besides the the “Gift of the Gods”, honey, coffee, vanilla, excellent wines, macarons, etc. will also be on offer by the numerous food stalls during the festival.
-There are interesting programmes for adults and kids too.
-Chantal Coady from London will be a special guest, and will sign his book on Chocolate.
+There are interesting programmes for adults and kids too, and the entry is free for all!

 Budapest National Gallop